MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Sales-Return-to-Registered-Customer-Overseas-POS.md

 Process of sale return from a registered customer with overseas place of supply  has been explained in this document.

-## Create a Sales Return Order or Credit Memo
+## Create a sales return order or credit memo

 1. Choose the ![img](image/search.jpg)icon, enter **Sales Return Order** or **Sales Credit Memo**, and then choose the related link.
 2. Select **Customer** on **Sales Return Order** or **Sales Credit Memo** header, GST customer type should be **Registered**.